Tyler Paytas

 Book Reviews

-Preferences and Well-Being, edited by Serena Olsaretti, Journal of Value Inquiry 43:2, 2009.
+Review of Preferences and Well-Being, edited by Serena Olsaretti, Journal of Value Inquiry 43: 2, 2009.

 Selected Presentations